Bologna: Transport

-Bologna is home to the Bologna Guglielmo Marconi Airport, the seventh busiest Italian airport for passenger traffic (8 million passengers served in 2017).
+The Bologna Guglielmo Marconi Airport is the seventh busiest Italian airport for passenger traffic (11 million passengers in 2025).

 Bologna Centrale railway station is one of Italy's most important train hubs thanks to the city's strategic location as a crossroad between north–south and east–west routes.
 It serves 58 million passengers annually.
 The city hosts several minor railway stations (see List of railway stations in Bologna).

 Bologna San Donato classification yard, with 33 railway tracks, used to be the largest freight hub in Italy by size and traffic.
 Since 2018, it has been repurposed as the Bologna San Donato railway test circuit.

 The city is also served by a large network of public bus lines, including trolleybus lines, operated since 2012 by Trasporto Passeggeri Emilia-Romagna (TPER).

 As of May 2023, the first line of the new Bologna tramway is under construction.
 Overall, a four-line tramway network is planned.

 The large commuter rail service centred on Bologna is branded as the Bologna metropolitan railway service.